othman2408/os-project-2/README.md

 ## How to Run

-1. Compile the Java files using the following command:
+1. Compile the Java files using the following command: `javac *.java`
-2. Start the server by running the Server class:
+2. Start the server by running the Server class: `java Server`
-3. Start the client(s) by running the Client class in separate terminals:
+3. Start the client(s) by running the Client class in separate terminals: `java Client`
 4. Follow the instructions in the client terminal to join the game.

 ## Classes